 While your outside circumstances might seem to be going backwards or standing still, realise that there is deep inner work being done.

 Look to the long game.
-If you are willing to release the habit of judgement and disconnect, and keep your eye instead on where you want to go, then you will soon find yourself expanding into a deeper sense of self, and a life that is more deeply aligned with where you want to be.
+If you are willing to release the old negativities and habits, and keep your eye instead on where you want to go, then you will soon find yourself expanding into a deeper sense of self, and a life that is more deeply aligned with where you want to be.

 With love and commitment,